Jawaharlal Nehru: Key cabinet members and associates

-V. K. Krishna Menon (1896–1974) was a close associate of Nehru, and has been described by some as the second most powerful man in India during Nehru's tenure as prime minister.
-Under Nehru, he served as India's high commissioner to the UK, UN ambassador, and union minister of defence.
-He was resigned after the debacle of the 1962 China war.

 In the years following independence, Nehru frequently turned to his daughter Indira Gandhi for managing his personal affairs.
 Indira moved into Nehru's official residence to attend to him and became his constant companion in his travels across India and the world.
 She would virtually become Nehru's chief of staff.
 Towards the end of the 1950s, Indira Gandhi served as the president of the Congress.
-In that capacity, she was instrumental in getting the Communist led Kerala State Government dismissed in 1959.
+In that capacity, she was instrumental in getting the Communist-led Kerala State Government dismissed in 1959.
 Indira was elected as Congress party president in 1959, which aroused criticism for alleged nepotism, although Nehru had actually disapproved of her election, partly because he considered that it smacked of "dynasticism"; he said, indeed it was "wholly undemocratic and an undesirable thing", and refused her a position in his cabinet.
 Indira herself was at loggerheads with her father over policy; most notably, she used his oft-stated personal deference to the Congress Working Committee to push through the dismissal of the Communist Party of India government in the state of Kerala, over his own objections.
-Nehru began to be embarrassed by her ruthlessness and disregard for parliamentary tradition and was "hurt" by what he saw as assertiveness with no purpose other than to stake out an identity independent of her father.
+Nehru began to be embarrassed by her ruthlessness and disregard for parliamentary tradition and was "hurt" by what he saw as an assertiveness with no purpose other than to stake out an identity independent of her father.